 Source: MoneyTree Q3 2012 Report (PwC)

-Fiscal expansion as a means of coping with economic crises and transforming them to growth opportunities
+Fiscal expansion as a means of coping with economic crises and transforming them into opportunities for growth

-Governments and companies investing in innovation during times of crisis increase their competitive advantage and strengthen their position as market leaders; they are then the first to enjoy crisis recovery (Hausman and Johnston 2014).
-They claim that the known positive correlation between financial stability and continuity of innovation is one of the reasons that innovation is preferred by many as a means of recovery from financial crisis.
+Governments and companies investing in innovation during times of crisis increase their competitive advantage and strengthen their position as market leaders; they are then the first to enjoy crisis recovery (Hausman and Johnston 2014).The known positive correlation between financial stability and continuity of innovation is claimed to be one of the reasons that innovation is preferred by many as a means of recovery from financial crisis.

 An example of this is the way Finland and South Korea successfully handled the crisis of 2000, from which they recovered due to their increase in public support of R&D and innovation.
-More recent examples include the activity of OECD nations in 2009, in which they explicitly and directly provided incentive and stimulation of R&D and innovation to small and mid-sized businesses, as a step in grappling with the 2008 crisis (Guellec and Wunsch-Vincent 2009); changes in research and innovation budgets in the US, Japan, China, Holland, Finland and Germany after the 2008 crisis (Pagels-Fick 2009); changes in government budget appropriations or outlays for R&D and innovation (GBAORD) in OECD nations (OECD 2012); and innovation-support readiness steps taken by OECD governments to grapple with the effects of crisis on science, technology and innovation (STI): in the years 2008 through 2011 in which effects of the crisis were greatest, most OECD nations increased their GBAORD budgets or froze them.
+More recent examples include: the activity of OECD nations in 2009, where they explicitly and directly provided incentives and stimulation of R&D and innovation to small and mid-sized businesses, as a step in grappling with the 2008 crisis (Guellec and Wunsch-Vincent 2009); changes in research and innovation budgets in the US, Japan, China, Holland, Finland and Germany after the 2008 crisis (Pagels-Fick 2009); changes in government budget appropriations or outlays for R&D and innovation (GBAORD) in OECD nations (OECD 2012); and innovation-support readiness steps taken by OECD governments to grapple with the effects of the crisis on science, technology and innovation (STI): in the years 2008 through 2011, during the effects of the crisis were greatest, most OECD nations increased their GBAORD budgets or froze them.
 Only five nations maintained nearly the same budget in that period, in contrast to most OECD nations who in 2009 sharply and temporarily increased that budget by an average of about 9%.
-Only in 5 nations did budgets remain virtually constant, including in Israel, with a negligible increase of 0.9% in GBOARD budget in 2009, and no change in 2010.
+Only in five nations did budgets remain virtually constant.
+This included Israel, with a negligible increase of 0.9% in GBOARD budget in 2009, and no change in 2010.

 In budgeting the incubator program, Israel did not exercise fiscal expansion as a step to grapple with the crisis: other than a slight rise of 1.6% in 2008, program budgeting dropped significantly in real terms during the years the economy was affected by crisis (OCS 2013).
-The figure below presents the percent of budget change in real terms in the years the economy was affected by crisis, and it shows that fiscal expansion is not in the budgetary plan for either the 2000 or the 2008 crisis.
+The figure below (Fig. 4) presents the percentage of budget change in real terms in the years that the economy was affected by crisis; it shows that fiscal expansion was not in the budgetary plan for either the 2000 or the 2008 crisis.

 Figure 4: Technological incubator program budget, permission to commit (in millions of NIS): a multi-year comparison